IT20642914/Travellore-AF/README.md

 To set up the necessary database in AWS RDS, follow these steps:

 1. Use a tool like Workbench or any other SQL client.
+2. create  new schema called 'DaiAdvisor'
-2. Execute the SQL queries provided below to create the required temporary tables.
+3. Execute the SQL queries provided below to create the required temporary tables and other required tables.

 ### Temporary Tables